 THE PROJECT

-A collaboration between Sharon K. Weiner (School of International Service) and Moritz Kütt (Institute for Peace Research and Security Policy at the University of Hamburg), The Nuclear Biscuit uses a Virtual Reality (VR) experience to better understand decision-making during a nuclear crisis.
+A collaboration between SGS visiting researchers Sharon K. Weiner (American University, School of International Service) and Moritz Kütt (Institute for Peace Research and Security Policy at the University of Hamburg), The Nuclear Biscuit uses a Virtual Reality (VR) experience to better understand decision-making during a nuclear crisis.
 Using VR to immerse participants in a crisis scenario, the project analyses which retaliatory options people consider valid, plus the information, advice, and other variables that are likely to prove important as people seek to make decisions in situations of high stress and uncertainty.

-From September to December 2021, Sharon and Moritz used experiments and controlled observations to collect data about how decision makers are likely to behave in a nuclear crisis.
+From September to December 2021, Sharon Weiner and Moritz Kütt used experiments and controlled observations to collect data about how decision makers are likely to behave in a nuclear crisis.
 Participants were recruited among Princeton University students and Washington DC-based policy professionals.
-Sharon and Moritz are currently analyzing this data with preliminary results expected in summer 2022.
+The results are expected in 2024.

 THE PARTNERS